kinode-dao/kinode-book/src/cookbook/manage_child_processes.md

   - `Restart`: The process will automatically restart after termination.
   - `Requests: Vec<(Address, Request, Option<LazyLoadBlob>)>`: Upon process termination, a series of predefined requests will be dispatched.
 - `request_capabilities: Vec<Capability>`: This argument is for passing immediate capabilities to the child process.
-   As illustrated in the provided example, the parent's `http_client` messaging capability was shared with the child.
+   As illustrated in the provided example, the parent's `http-client` messaging capability was shared with the child.

 - `grant_capabilities: Vec<ProcessId>`: This argument is for granting capabilities to other processes on start.
   However, for security reasons, you limit it just to the `"messaging"` cap for messaging this process back, hence why it is a `Vec<ProcessId>` instead of vector of arbitrary capabilities.